 We need to break down this formula to understand it.

 First, SUMPRODUCT will calculate the product of price and quantity for all the products and return the sum of all those.
 After that, some functions will give you the sum of the quantity.
-And in the end, you will get the weighted average by dividing values from both functions.
+In the end, you will get the weighted average by dividing values from both functions.

 Check this out: SUMPRODUCTIF

-Let’s come one step further.
+Let’s go one step further.
 Let’s move to the data analysis part.
-By using the same formula, you can calculate the weighted moving average as well.
+Using the same formula, you can also calculate the weighted moving average.

 Get the Excel File